kmozurkewich/zip-packer/README.md

 # zip‑packer

-Prototype CLI that partitions an arbitrary set of files into **k** ZIP archives, each at least a minimum size.
+Prototype CLI that partitions an arbitrary set of files into ZIP archives, each at least a minimum size.

 ## Build